“How do I choose which marketing funnel stage and tactics to focus on next?”

 You’ve probably been there yourself — not sure which levers to pull to make growth happen.
 It’s not an easy problem to solve, and requires both a view of the trees and the forest overall.
 And when you’re entrenched in execution or strategy – one side or the other – you tend to miss the other half of the equation.

-To make the strategic ideation process easier, we codified some best practices for choosing a funnel stage, which then naturally leads to solid., ROI-driven tactic ideas.
+To make the strategic ideation process easier, we codified some best practices for choosing a funnel stage (and built a tool to automate growth insights across all business properties), which then naturally leads to solid, ROI-driven tactic ideas.

 It’s been massively helpful in training new hires, and is also a useful tool for all our strategists.